MiraGeoscience/grid-apps/README.rst

 From a local copy of the sources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you have a git clone of the package sources locally, you can install **my-app** from the
+If you have a git clone of the package sources locally, you can install **grid-apps** from the
 local copy of the sources.
 At the root of the sources, you will find a ``pyproject.toml`` file.

 Change directory to the root of the sources::